fenago/tableau-intermediate/lab-guides/md/Lab_7.md

 #### Getting ready

-It\'s time to wrap up our Story, so we will need all the sheets that we have made in this chapter so far:
+It\'s time to wrap up our Story, so we will need all the sheets that we have made in this lab so far:
 -   `Awareness`
 -   `Recycling`
 -   `Aware but not recycling`